 Situated in the rolling Wiltshire countryside in the village of Upper Chute, Dairy Cottage has stunning views and its own south facing garden.
 It has been sympathetically renovated to a very high standard with great attention to comfort and detail.
 It sleeps four people in two double bedrooms, one with an ensuite bathroom and the other with a shower room.
 The hotel standard beds can be organised as super king size or twins.
 The spacious sitting/dining area has beautiful oak beams, a wood burning stove and a Smart TV.
 The designer kitchen is exceptionally well equipped and the cottage has underfloor heating throughout.
 There are miles of country walks directly from the door of Dairy Cottage and there is an award winning pub in Lower Chute.
 The old market towns of Marlborough and Hungerford are close by and the cathedral cities of Winchester and Salisbury are within easy driving distance as are the World Heritage sites of Stonehenge and Avebury.

 Formerly the stable block, this recent conversion provides modern well presented self-catering accommodation for families and friends who want to enjoy a taste of country living.
-Surrounded by glorious Wiltshire scenery in the picturesque village of East Grafton within an Area of Outstanding Natural Beauty, The Hen House sits on a working farm.
+Surrounded by glorious Wiltshire scenery in the picturesque village of East Grafton within The North Wessex National Landscape, The Hen House sits on a working farm.
 An excellent base for exploring the many attractions of the area including world famous Stonehenge, Salisbury, Avebury stone circles, Savernake Forest, Devizes, Marlborough and the Kennet and Avon Canal.
 Tourist board rating: 4 Star Gold

 A beautifully converted holiday home on a working farm in a wonderful part of Wiltshire in the pretty village of East Grafton (AONB).
 An ideal base for exploring the areas many attractions including Savernake Forest, the Kennet and Avon Canal, Stonehenge, Salisbury, Devizes, Avebury and Marlborough to name a few.
 Tourist board rating: 4 Star